DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/edges/fromExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of a data source field or an expression that provides an edge's start node key.
+Specifies the name of a data source field or an expression that returns an edge's start node key.

 ##### param(data): any
 The current edge's data object.